FREQUENTLY ASKED QUESTIONS

 How do we register?

 To register most efficiently, please use the buttons on the Attend page.
 You can register multiple people at the same time.
 Payment will be required at the time of registration.
-Registration fees are $155 for early bird (before April 15); $175, April 15 – May 1; and $200 after May 1.
+Registration fees are $155 for early bird (before April 12); $175, April 12 – May 1; and $200 after May 1.
 As a retiree or student pastor not serving a church, your registration fee if registered before May 1 is $0.
 If you register after May 1, retirees and student pastors not serving a church will be charged a $50 late fee for registration.

 Who do I talk to if the registration fee is an economic hardship?

-If you are unable to pay for any reason, please contact the registrar Heather Dease,
+If you are unable to pay for any reason, please contact the registrar Heather Dease, hdease@moumethodist.org.

-Do guests need to register for MOAC24?
+Do guests need to register for MOAC25?

 Guests like clergy spouses or family, interested agency partners, or additional laity beyond your approved lay member(s) to Annual Conference can register.
 Please note, guests can choose “guest status.”
-All worship services and open business sessions will be livestreamed and available to anyone via this website (MOACinfo.com) and the
+All worship services and open business sessions will be livestreamed and available to anyone via this website (MOACinfo.com) and the Conference Facebook page.
+Closer to June 6-8, we will post links to the livestream on a dedicated page on this website.

 How do I register for my hotel?